Jossoey/anime-collection/README.md

 - Collection has a default picture if there is no anime in the collection
 - User can also remove collection from this page by clicking the remove button on the side of the collection name
 - User can also add a new collection with default profile picture and name from this page
+- User can rename the existing collection as long as it follows the rules of naming the collection

 #### Collection Detail Page:
 - User can see the list of anime that is already added in this collection